SDGforskning/sdg-strings/SDG03_query_topic_WoS.md

 >
 > 3.1.2 Proportion of births attended by skilled health personnel

 The target is interpreted as covering research about the maternal mortality rate.
-The interpretation is limited to mortality as this is what is stated in both targets, rather than care/health generally -  attendance of skilled health personnel is interpreted as one way to limit mortality, and should be covered if authors connect their work to this aim.
+The interpretation is limited to mortality, rather than care/health generally -  attendance of skilled health personnel is interpreted as one way to limit mortality, and should be covered if authors connect their work to this aim.

 This query consists of 1 phrase.